hu-macsy/lama_old/src/doc/user/installation/configuration.rst

    "GASNet", "GASNET_LIBRARY_PATH", "path to GASNet library" "OpenShmem", "OSHMEM_INCLUDE_PATH and OSHMEM_LIBRARY_PATH", "paths to Open shared memory include and library dir"

 For changing the C compiler there is a different way for telling cmake.
-Please see :doc:`here <c++>`.
+Please see :doc:`here <configuration/c++>`.

 Your cmake-call may look like this then: